Austin Reaves NBA Playoffs Player Props: Lakers vs. Nuggets

 - This season, Austin Reaves has made four field goals per game, which adds up to 7.4% of his team's total makes.

-- This season, he's accounted for 9.7% of his team's three-pointers made, averaging 1.3 per game.

-- Reaves' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- The Nuggets are the eighth-best defensive team in the NBA, allowing 112.5 points per game.
+- Defensively, the Nuggets are ranked eighth in the league, conceding 112.5 points per game.

-- In terms of assists, the Nuggets have conceded 25.7 per game, 15th in the league.

-- The Nuggets are the third-ranked team in the league at allowing threes, giving up 11.4 made 3-pointers per game.
+- The Nuggets are the 15th-ranked team in the NBA, giving up 25.7 assists per contest.

+- The Nuggets allow 11.4 made 3-pointers per contest, third-ranked in the league.

 Austin Reaves vs. the Nuggets